-The ELFA is a professional trade association representing the European leveraged finance investor community.
-Polus' Head of ESG has been involved in the ELFA's ESG disclosure initiative in her role as co-Chair of the ELFA ESG Committee.
+ELFA is a professional trade association representing the European leveraged finance investor community.
+Polus' Head of ESG has been involved in the ELFA's ESG Disclosure Initiative in her role as co-Chair of the ELFA ESG Committee.

-Polus is also a member of the Alternative Investment Management Association (AIMA) and SBAI ESG Working Groups.
-The aim of these working groups is to promote ESG integration and ESG disclosure in the alternative investment market.
+Polus is a member of the Alternative Investment Management Association (AIMA) and SBAI ESG Working Groups.
+These working groups aim to promote ESG integration and ESG disclosure in the alternative investment market.